 The developers of a cryptocurrency protocol aren’t the only people who can issue airdrops.
 On Christmas Eve, a decentralized autonomous organization called OpenDAO let anyone who had used OpenSea claim free SOS tokens.
 The airdrop was proportional to the amount of money that a wallet had spent on OpenSea.
 OpenDAO was independent of OpenSea, but pledged to turn the DAO into a support fund for victims of fraud on OpenSea, as well as a fund for emerging artists.

 To be eligible for an airdrop, the condition is generally that you have to have used it before a “snapshot” date.
 A snapshot is when someone takes a picture of the blockchain to work out who has used it.
 These snapshots are often taken in secrecy, as was the case for Uniswap, OpenDAO and the Ethereum Name System (ENS) to prevent people from gaming the system.
 Sometimes they are announced in advance, as was the case with Flare Network.

 Some airdrops are scams and should be avoided.

 Using a protocol requires you to spend crypto on its website.
 Think of it like being eligible for a sweepstake after buying something from a shop—just walking around is not sufficient.
 For Uniswap, actions like swapping a token or adding liquidity made you eligible for the airdrop.
-For an OpenSea airdrop, you might speculate that buying or selling art could make you eligible for receiving an airdrop.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+For an OpenSea airdrop, you might speculate that buying or selling art could make you eligible for receiving an airdrop.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 Stellar Lumens / XLM airdrop